mrellis96/EGgPLant/README.md

 V4.1.1: Name Changed to EGgPLant.
 V4.1.2: Bug Fixes
 V4.2: Changed install script to install to a local dir. not /usr/bin, Added LCA script, renamed EGPL to eggplant
+V5: Intergrated blast and LCA script in to main eggplant pipeline

 -------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER**: While all effort was taken to ensure this script is free from errors, Morgan Ellis, Owen Holland and the EcoGenetics Lab take no responsibility to any Damage, corruption or issue that may arise from running this script or pipeline.
 Please use at own risk.